-When two unlikely cohorts meet at a swinger’s club a plan for revenge is hatched, even as the email scandal erupts on the top floor of Page & Associates.
-Experience seduction on a corporate level.
+Who will be left standing when a chance meeting at a sex club hatches a plan for revenge and the email scandal erupts on the top floor of Page & Associates?

 Read an Excerpt

 “I know you’re not wearing a dress,” Reka dropped her pen and was now staring pointedly at Tacoma who had invaded her office about ten minutes ago to discuss his impending wedding.

 Tacoma rolled his contact gray eyes.
 “I’m going to pretend I didn’t hear that.”

 “Oh, okay, just so we’re clear about that.”
 Reka straightened in her chair and gave Tacoma her full attention.
 “Proceed.”
 She hadn’t really been listening to him when he first came in because she was organizing a file for Cienna and generally Tacoma just wanted to vent, replies weren’t really necessary.
 But from the looks of him, she needed to throw some serious concentration her way.
 Her friend was definitely a little on the edgy side this Friday morning.

 “I’m not sure what I’m wearing.
 It’s a cross between this dynamite cream colored Versace I saw in a magazine and this off-the-rack white contraption that Terry likes.
 I swear he’s monitoring my spending for this wedding like we’re one cracker shy of starving.”
 Because his nerves were frazzled, Tacoma crossed his right leg over his left and rolled the end of his coral silk tie around his finger.
 Over Reka’s shoulder he could see it was a bright sunny New York day outside.
 And to top that off it was Friday.
 Still his mood was sour and his loving fiancé was the reason why.
 “Nice weddings cost money and I want mine to be fabulous!
 I don’t know why he doesn’t understand that.”